Wisdom Speed Round with Colleen Saidman Yee: 10 reflections and action points to uncover joy and realize that you are enough from the last 9 podcasts.

 Reverend Angel has extraordinary and actionable insights on how to stay grounded and sane through these trying times, and transform ourselves for the better as the world around us transforms.
 She is an activist, a Zen Buddhist priest, and the second only Black woman to be ordained as a Zen Buddhist teacher.
 She shares powerful techniques to find liberation, identify what matters, and use the pandemic and this unprecedented time as a powerful tool for personal growth.

-A companion conversation the On Being episode that has been re-aired for a third time — Krista catches up with Rev. angel Kyodo williams on how she’s keeping her fearlessness alive through pandemic and rupture.
+A companion conversation in the On Being episode that has been re-aired for the third time — Krista catches up with Rev. angel Kyodo Williams on how she’s keeping her fearlessness alive through pandemic and rupture.

 This prophetic conversation, which Rev. angel Kyodo Williams had with Krista in 2018, is an invitation to imagine and nourish the transformative potential of this moment — toward human wholeness.
 On Being’s Krista Tippett says: “(angel Kyodo Williams) is one of our wisest voices on social evolution and the spiritual aspect of social healing. angel Kyodo Williams is an esteemed Zen priest and the second black woman ever recognized as a teacher in the Japanese Zen lineage.
 To sink into conversation with her is to imagine and nourish a transformative potential of this moment towards human wholeness.”